-- Sex as Rite-of-Passage: An especially sick version, with Violet's deflowering marking her "promotion" from "daughter of whore" to "whore".
-Did we mention she's freakin' twelve?
+- Sex as Rite-of-Passage: Violet's deflowering marks her transition from "daughter of whore" to "whore".

-- Troubling Unchildlike Behavior: Violet is very sexually bold, as you might expect of a child raised in a whorehouse, and is also shown drinking alcohol a couple times.
-She even shocks a client by downing a whole cup of whiskey.
+- Troubling Unchildlike Behavior: Violet is very sexually bold, as you might expect of a child raised in a whorehouse, and is also shown drinking alcohol a couple times, though Louisiana did not have a minimum drinking age at the time.